-They followed me back to the parish house and waited as I called the Police.
+They follow me back to the parish house and wait as I called the Police.

 “This is Father Luke at St Viktor.
 Can you check on one of my parishioners?
 The boys say he was in a swimming accident.
 His name is Tim Castle.
 He’s eighteen.”

 “Hang on.
 I’ll check, Father.”

 After a short delay, the officer comes back on the line.

 “Yes, Father.
 An 18-year-old Timothy Castle drowned at Zuma Beach on Wednesday.
 He was pronounced dead at St John’s.
 His body is still in the Emergency Department.”

 The boys look anxiously as I hang up.
 “You’re right.
 He drowned yesterday.
 He’s at St John’s Hospital.”